Empowering University Students to Think Deeply, Discuss Engagingly, and Write Definitively

 The International Society for Exploring Teaching and Learning is an academically diverse collegium of faculty that focuses on exploring and sharing the nuances of teaching.
 In addition, the membership of ISETL believes that it is important to enjoy one’s vocation and the pursuit of excellent within that vocation; therefore, all ISETL functions are a well-balance combination of scholarship, friendship, and camaraderie.
 The ISETL held its 36 th Annual Conference October 19-21, 2006 in Palm Springs, California.

-Dr. Newman and Dr. Ann Singleton presented at the ISETL 36th Annual Conference, held on October 19-21, 2006 in Palm Springs, California.
+Dr. Singleton and Dr. Ken Newman presented at the ISETL 36th Annual Conference, held on October 19-21, 2006 in Palm Springs, California.